11. Bear All These Things with Patience

 Responding Appropriately to Relapse

 Relapse occurs when a person slides back into bad choices after partial recovery.
 Relapse is very common and may range from a single incident to a complete return to former patterns.
 Because relapse is so common, some may rationalize that it is part of recovery as long as they are doing their best.
-However, it is important to remember that relapse is part of the recovery process.
+However, it is important to remember that relapse is not part of the recovery process.
 We should be careful not to condone our loved ones’ excuses or justifications for their poor choices.
 Chronic relapse indicates that our loved ones have not yet fully recovered.
 It may mean that loved ones need to make greater efforts and receive more intensive treatment.
 We may need to set additional boundaries or limits with them.
 If our loved ones try to minimize the seriousness of a relapse, our clear and honest perspective can help them see that they are deceiving themselves and need additional help.

 When our loved ones relapse, we may experience hopelessness, doubt, low self-worth, and anger.
 These feelings may be intense and at times overwhelming.
 Even if this issue is an old one to us, the pain can still be fresh and intense.
 And sometimes, if our loved ones relapse after a significant amount of time in recovery, the hopelessness and pain can become even more pronounced.
 Part of our healing is to learn how to deal with and overcome the painful feelings that arise because of our loved ones' poor choices.
 We can use the healthy coping skills we have learned and boundaries we have set so far in our journey and build on that foundation.
 We can also reach out to those who love us and are supporting us.
 We can surrender our hearts and rely on the Lord to take our burdens from us and provide us with His peace.
 Our loved ones’ relapses need not cause us to despair, because of our relationship with the Savior Jesus Christ.